fry69/fresh-v2-shadcn-boilerplate/README.md

 # fresh v2 shadcn boilerplate

-A simple boilerplate for Fresh v2 that ships with an aliased, up-to-date version of [shadcn](https://github.com/shadcn-ui/ui).
+A simple boilerplate for Fresh v2 that ships with an up-to-date version of the [shadcn](https://github.com/shadcn-ui/ui) component library.

-We take advantage of [esm.sh](https://esm.sh/) to alias React dependencies to [preact/compat](https://www.npmjs.com/package/@preact/compat), and mark `preact` as an external dependency to ensure the best compatibility with current `preact` version Fresh is using.

 ## Documentation